 Some incredible YouTube channels are free to watch, too.
 I have spent hours listening and watching some of my favorite creators, some of which I mentioned in the above books.
 Here are some of my favorites.

 Yongey Mingyur Rinpoche - He taught me how to meditate and understand what it means.
 He also makes me laugh.
-I think he’s absolutely adorable!
+I think he’s adorable!
 His pizza meditation is one of my favorites.

 Doctor Ramani - She specializes in healing from narcissistic relationships; this is something that I have experienced.
 Listening to her has provided me with tools to protect myself and know how to spot a narcissistic person within minutes of meeting them.